shieldgenerator7/DnD-Stories/Agranari/Agranari DnD Races.md

 Howl – As an action, encode a short message into a howl.
 The message can be heard up to 1 mile away.
 If you hear a howl, you understand what the howl’s message, and may also be able to pinpoint where the howl came from and who sent the howl.

+Quick Attack – As a reaction, hit a target within your reach with a melee attack.

 ## Backgrounds

 Wolves tend to have combat-related professions